My Sister's Keeper (novel): Summary

 Meanwhile, Anna's older brother, Jesse, who has spent most of his life being ignored in favor of ill Kate or donor Anna, spends most of his time setting fire to abandoned buildings with homemade explosives and using illegal drugs.
 He is a self-confessed juvenile delinquent, which leads to their father Brian eventually confronting Jesse for his behavior.

 During the trial, it is revealed that Anna is acting under her sister's wishes: Kate is tired of living; she's prepared to die and doesn't want to force Anna to donate a kidney that will likely not be adequate to save her life, so she encouraged Anna to gain the independence that has always been denied to her.
-As Anna stands up to testify, Campbell Alexander has an epileptic seizure and, thanks to this, Julia discovers the reason of their breakup, leading her to swear to Campbell that he doesn't need to hide his illness from her, and that they can be together.
+As Anna stands up to testify, Campbell has an epileptic seizure and, thanks to this, Julia discovers the reason of their breakup, leading her to swear to Campbell that he doesn't need to hide his illness from her, and that they can be together.
 The judge rules in Anna's favor, and grants Campbell a medical power of attorney.
 After gaining medical emancipation, Anna hints that she plans to donate her kidney to Kate, wanting her sister to live.
 However, as Campbell drives her home after the trial, their car is t-boned by a truck.
 The on-call firefighter, who happens to be Brian, arrives at the scene, retrieving an unconscious and severely injured Anna from the wreckage of the crushed car.

 At the hospital, the doctor informs Sara and Brian that Anna is brain-dead and says that they will need to act quickly if they wish to donate her organs.
 An injured Campbell approves the procedure and Kate's life is saved.
 Sara and Brian are devastated and struggle to cope for the next eight years after Anna's life support machines are shut off.
 During this time, Jesse becomes a police officer and Kate becomes a ballet teacher.
 Kate ends the story by reflecting on the tragedy and explaining that she feels deep guilt but also a bond with the part of Anna inside of her.